How Much Should My Child Be Eating?

 * or, as an alternative try:

 * A cup of calcium-fortified soy or rice milk

 * ½ cup pink salmon with bones

-* 2 small eggs
+* 2 large eggs (120g)

 This information has been provided by Leanne Cooper from Sneakys baby and child nutrition.
 Leanne is a qualified nutritionist and mother of two very active boys.